Introducing the Concept of Predictive Planning

 Is This a Reality?

 At InEight Basis, we have spent the past two years bringing this vision to reality.
 Today, when building a project plan, InEight Basis proactively makes suggestions on durations as you are building out your plan.
 It offers guidance on standard rates and costs based on the scope of work.
-It highlights commonly experienced risks, issues, and opportunities based on the type of project, location of project, and even the contractor working on the project.
+It highlights commonly experienced risks, issues, and opportunities based on the type of project, location of the project, and even the contractor working on the project.

 At the same time, ensuring a bit of a reality check, InEight Basis also drives plan realism through human consensus.
 Capturing team members’ suggestions, as well as the software’s suggestions, ensures you continue to leverage your team’s expertise.

 Did I incorporate suggestions from the computer drawn from my historical knowledge?
 Did my team’s input and feedback make it into the plan?
-Were those inputs (both the computer’s and my team’s) valid?
+Were those inputs (both the computer and my team’s) valid?
 The answers tell me if I have built a validated plan that my team members and project stakeholders buy into.
 Measuring the level of consensus amongst my team is an indicator that the plan is achievable, and more achievable than a plan that has significant disparity/differences in opinion.

-I believe we are in the early stages of a much-needed revamp and leap forward in the science of project planning.
+I believe we are in the early stages of a much-needed revamp and leap forward in the science of project planning and.
 Beyond the predictive planning and benchmarking capabilities that we now offer in the InEight Basis software, we are already working on additional augmented intelligence capabilities that will further enable a planner to focus on building an achievable plan.
 Working “on the plan” not “in the plan” is a much better use of a planner’s valuable time.